 Gala concert for the 125th anniversary of the Concertgebouw Amsterdam

 The Concertgebouw was officially inaugurated on 11 April 1888.
 Public interest was so great that Amsterdam experienced its very first traffic jam (of carriages).
-Now, 125 years later, the RCO and the Concertgebouw are organising an anniversary concert together.
+125 years later, during the month of April 2013, the RCO and the Concertgebouw are organized an anniversary concert together.